cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 # RSABSSA Variants {#rsabssa}

 In this section we define different named variants of RSABSSA.
-Each variant specifies a hash function, RSASSA-PSS parameters as defined in {{!RFC8017, Section 9.1.1}}, and whether or not message randomization (as described in {{randomization}}) is performed on the input message.
+Each variant specifies a hash function, RSASSA-PSS parameters as defined in {{Section 9.1.1 of !RFC8017}}, and whether or not message randomization (as described in {{randomization}}) is performed on the input message.
 Future specifications can introduce other variants as desired.
 The named variants are as follows: